exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 Example: `2020-01-31`

+The file `plugin-functions` must be executable.

-Note that the script `on-boot` and signatures are ignored for now.
+Note that package signatures are ignored for now.

 ### Installing and Uninstalling EXAoperation Plug-ins